leanprover-community/lean4game/doc/update_game.md

 ## Newest developing setup

 There are a few files in your game repository which are used for the developing setup (dev container/codespaces/gitpod).
-If you need to update your're developing setup, for example because it doesn't work anymore, you will need to copy the relevant files from the [GameSkeleton](https://github.com/hhu-adam/GameSkeleton) template into your game repo.
+If you need to update your developing setup, for example because it doesn't work anymore, you will need to copy the relevant files from the [GameSkeleton](https://github.com/hhu-adam/GameSkeleton) template into your game repo.

 The relevant files are: